karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_UserData/doc/api/Ling/Light_Kit_Admin_UserData/Controller/User/UserFileManagerController.md

 ==============

 - [UserFileManagerController::render](https://github.com/lingtalfi/Light_Kit_Admin_UserData/blob/master/doc/api/Ling/Light_Kit_Admin_UserData/Controller/User/UserFileManagerController/render.md) &ndash; Renders the user profile page, where the user can change her profile.
+- AdminPageController::__construct &ndash; Builds the LightController instance.
 - AdminPageController::renderAdminPage &ndash; if she is not connected yet.
-- LightKitAdminController::__construct &ndash; Builds the LightController instance.
 - LightKitAdminController::setRoute &ndash; Sets the matching route to this controller instance.
 - LightKitAdminController::getKitAdmin &ndash; Returns the kit admin service instance.
 - LightKitAdminController::getFlasher &ndash; Returns a flasher instance.
 - LightKitAdminController::getUser &ndash; Returns the current user.
+- LightKitAdminController::getValidWebsiteUser &ndash; Returns a valid website user, or throws an exception.
 - LightKitAdminController::renderPage &ndash; Renders the given page using the [kit service](https://github.com/lingtalfi/Light_Kit).
 - LightKitAdminController::getRedirectResponseByRoute &ndash; Creates and returns an HttpRedirectResponse, based on the given arguments.
 - LightKitAdminController::checkRight &ndash; Ensures that the current user is connected and has the right provided in the arguments.